mirisuzanne/mia.wtf/src/web/teaching/winging-it.md

 ---
 placeholder: true
 title: Winging It
-sub: cross-discipline chats between web experts
+sub: live-stream conversations about the web
 at: https://www.oddbird.net/wingingit/
 date: 2023-07-20
 end: ongoing